53 Results in the "The Lion & The Owl" category

 II

 His life is defined by how much pain he brings his mother.
-Twenty-two years ago, she left her princely father’s house to live with a coastal druid named Fintan, who, for all his holistic prowess, never suspected her already caught.
+Twenty-two years ago, she left her princely father’s house for a different life with a coastal Ancalite named Fintan.
+Despite his druidic prowess, Fintan never suspected she was already caught.
 Her pains began on the autumnal, and her unborn babe insisted on coming out ass first.
-The old druidess tending the delivery cut her belly to liberate him, and Ciniod reminds her grown son of this trauma every time she must force a fart.
-Aedan the Ancalite is a bony sort…-
+The old druidess cut her belly—a trauma that Ciniod’s mother mentions whenever she must force a fart.
+Aedan the Ancalite is bony, with alabaster skin and a…-

 -